I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 - Less athletic look

-I love both shoes, but for everyday wear and short walks, I prefer my Wool Runners for the cosiness.
+I love both shoes, but for most everyday wear and short walks, I prefer my Wool Runners for the cosiness.
 I love how they feel like slippers and they keep my feet warm even when worn without socks.
-That said, in summer I may prefer the cooler fabric of the Tree Dashers for hikes.

 If you prefer more arch support, the Dashers will likely work better for you.
 One reviewer says: “The comfort of this model is the best yet.
 Not a runner but I can wear all day.
 Better than the other Allbirds models I have.”